NO-ob/LoliSnatcher_Droid/README.md

 ## Translation

-We are beginning to work on translations in other languages using Weblate, please get in touch if you are interested in translating LoliSnatcher: https://hosted.weblate.org/engage/loli-snatcher
+We are working on translating the app to other languages using POEditor, please get in touch there on our Discord server if you are interested in helping us: [POEditor](https://poeditor.com/join/project/RgscnzeWts)

 ## Links